by Texas Homesteader ~

 Since the glass dish is microwave safe I can heat & eat my restaurant leftovers in the same dish.
 No extra dirty dishes for me, no extra trash for the planet!
 Win/win!

 But it felt awkward walking through a restaurant carrying a casserole dish.
 So I whipped up this purse-like Dish Carrier for my glass dish.

 It was easily made using repurposed denim from RancherMan’s worn jeans.
 I love everything denim, and I get so many compliments on this cute purse-like carrier!

 How To Make Single-Serve Yogurt With No Waste

-I also see in this picture my yogurt.
-You see, several years ago I started making my own homemade yogurt.
+I also see in this picture several jars of yogurt.
+You see, many years ago I started making my own homemade yogurt.

 And I always make my yogurt in handy single-serving-sized 1/2-pint jelly jars.
 That way I still enjoy the same grab-n-go convenience that the commercial stuff offers.
 But my yogurt is healthier and so much less expensive.

 But these days I’ve increased my breakfast convenience when I’m making my yogurt.
 I just plop a tablespoon or so of homemade fruit jam in the bottom of about half of the jars to sweeten it.
 Grab-n-go breakfast!

 I also see a repurposed queso jar filled with homemade pickles.
 I recently discovered the simplicity of making quick & easy homemade pickles using the pickling cucumbers I grow in my veggie garden.

 I sometimes use canning jars for my pickles, but my family also saves small wide-mouth jars for me.